alvarogimenez/g-code-utils/Readme.md

 * **Step5: Check new hole positions**

-    After turning the board the holes will be slightly out of the reference coordinates.
+    After turning the board, the holes will be slightly out of the reference coordinates.
 This is due to rotation/displacement of the board during the manipulation and imperfections in the board edges.

     ![Step 5b](doc/ReadmeSteps05a.png)